micmic210/coffee-trivia/README.md

 # Coffee Trivia Quiz

-The coffee trivia quiz is an app for coffee enthusiasts and casual drinkers alike.
-This app is designed to test their knowledge and deepen their appreciation for the world of coffee.
+Welcome to Coffee Trivia Quiz!
+This app is your gateway to the fascinating world of coffee, where every cup tells a story.
+Designed for coffee lovers of all kinds—from passionate aficionados to curious newcomers—our app offers a fun and engaging way to test your knowledge and learn more about your favorite beverage.

 ![ai responsive screen](/document/ai-responsive.png)

+## About this App

+Coffee Trivia Quiz combines the thrill of a quiz game with the rich history and culture of coffee.
+Explore a wide range of topics, including:

+--The origins and history of coffee
+-__Different coffee beans and their unique flavors -__Various brewing techniques from around the world -__Coffee's role in different cultures
+-__Fun facts and myths about coffee

 ## Features
+-__Diverse Questions: Challenge yourself with questions that range from beginner to expert level.
+-__Educational Content: Learn interesting tidbits about coffee with every quiz.
+-__Interactive Gameplay: Enjoy a user-friendly interface that makes quizzing fun and easy.

 ### Existing features

+#### Homepage
--__The Coffee Trivia Quiz homepage and welcome message__ Users can easily recognize that this website is related to “Coffee” from the wallpaper.
-Additionally, the welcome message motivates people to challenge their knowledge and learn something new.
+The Coffee Trivia Quiz homepage instantly sets the tone with a coffee-themed wallpaper, making it clear that this website is all about coffee.
+A welcoming message invites users to test their knowledge and discover new facts about their favorite beverage.

 ![welcome](/document/homepage.png)

--__The username section__
+#### Username Entry
-This section asks users to enter their username to start the quiz.
-Without entering it, they cannot proceed to the quizzes.
-While some might find this step annoying, they will appreciate seeing their names on the screen later on.
+Users are prompted to enter their username to start the quiz.
+This step is mandatory for proceeding to the quizzes.
+While it may seem like a minor inconvenience, it enhances the user experience by personalizing the quiz, displaying their name on the screen.

 ![username-alert](/document/alert-message.png)

--__The quiz section__
+#### Quiz Section
-This section displays questions and four possible answers while the user’s name appears in the first row.
-Upon clicking the correct answer, the selected button turns green, and “Correct!” appears below.
-Conversely, if an incorrect answer is chosen, the button turns red and “Incorrect!” appears below.
-Additionally, the button with the correct answer will also turn green, allowing users to learn from their mistakes.
-Furthermore, there is a question counter on each page so that users can track their progress.
+This section presents questions with four possible answers, displaying the user’s name at the top.
+When a correct answer is selected, the button turns green, and a “Correct!” message appears.
+If an incorrect answer is chosen, the button turns red, and “Incorrect!” appears, while the correct answer button also turns green.
+This feature helps users learn from their mistakes.
+Additionally, a question counter on each page allows users to track their progress.

 ![answer-correct](/document/correct.png)
 ![answer-incorrect](/document/incorrect.png)

--__The result section__
+#### Result Section
-This section shows the final score of the entire quiz and provides a button for users to try the quiz again.
+After completing the quiz, users see their final score and have the option to retake the quiz with a convenient retry button.

 ![score](/document/result.png)

-### Features left to implement??
+### Future Features

- - Allow users to select the difficulty level of questions, such as hard, normal, and easy.
+-__Difficutly Levels: Enable users to select the difficulty level of questions, such as easy, normal, and hard.
- - Keep track of user scores and provide a ranking system.
+-__Score Tracking and Rankings: Implement a system to track user scores and provide a ranking system for added competitiveness.

 ## Testing